 snmp-server This command enables the device to send SNMP traps (i.e., SNMP notifications) enable port-traps when a dynamic MAC address is added or removed.
-Use the no form to restore the default setting.
+Use the no form to restore the mac-notification - Keyword to issue trap when a dynamic MAC address is added or removed.